 How charity VAT works

 Charity VAT can be complex .
-Not only do they have to deal with the normal VAT rules that apply to all VAT registered businesses but they also have to cope with issues that most don’t.
-For example charities often have to consider if their activities are business for VAT purposes and also deal with some special VAT treatments that just apply to them.
+Not only do charities have to deal with the normal VAT rules that apply to all businesses but they also have to answer questions most business never have to think about.
+For example a normal business doesn’t have to consider if it is in business for VAT whereas this is often one of the biggest VAT issues for any charity.

 This guide is designed to give a technical overview of some charity VAT issues.
 Charity VAT is rarely simple and if you have any questions get in touch.
 I produce an occasional free newsletter on charity VAT matters.
 If you would like to subscribe then subscribe here